 AT THE PEAK of his vitality, age 38, German philosopher Friedrich Nietzsche was sojourning in Genoa, Italy.
 He cruised the sandy shores in white slacks, a healthy tan, and a Panama hat.
 Back in his hotel, he wrote in his notebook: “[I am] experiencing a menacing, heart-rending attack of desire and savage, pent-up surges of emotion … moments of sudden madness when the lonely man embraces the first man to come his way and treat him as a precious gift from heaven.”

-Issue Categories Archives: Philosophy
+Article Categories Archives: Philosophy

 Love, it seems, is for straight people.